-A. Prohibited Uses - The following are prohibited within the District except where permitted to continue as a non-conforming use:

-1. No disturbance is allowed within the 25-foot vegetative buffer (the 25 feet closest to the wetland boundary).
-The vegetative buffer requirement does not apply to sites disturbed prior to March 12, 2024.

-2. No impervious surfaces, permanent structures or additions to existing structures erected after March 12, 2024 shall be built within the Wetlands Protection District, unless granted a Conditional Use Permit under Section 5.C of this Article.
-Permanent structures existing prior to March 12, 2024 may be expanded as long as the expansion does not intrude further into the District that the principle existing structure,

-3. No outside storage or disposal of solid or hazardous waste.
+- A. Prohibited Uses The following are prohibited within the District except where permitted to continue as a non-conforming use: - 1.
+No disturbance is allowed within the 25-foot vegetative buffer (the 25 feet closest to the wetland boundary).
+The vegetative buffer requirement does not apply to sites disturbed prior to March 12, 2024. - 2.
+No impervious surfaces, permanent structures or additions to existing structures erected after March 12, 2024 shall be built within the Wetlands Protection District, unless granted a Conditional Use Permit under Section 5.C of this Article.
+Permanent structures existing prior to March 12, 2024 may be expanded as long as the expansion does not intrude further into the District that the principle existing structure, - 3.
+No outside storage or disposal of solid or hazardous waste. - 4.

-Sandown Planning Board Wetland Regulation Amendments Public Hearing for Proposed Amendments 12/19/2023

-- 133 4.
 No stormwater drainage structure or outfalls. - 5.
-No septic tank, leach field, or any other subsurface wastewater disposal system may be constructed or enlarged within seventy-five (75) horizontal feet of any wetland as defined by this Article. - 136137138

-- B. Permitted Uses -The following uses are permitted within the District: - 139140 - 1.
-Installation of utilities to service existing lots of record.

-2. Maintenance or repair of any existing structure.

-3. Residential uses that involve a disturbance area of less than 1,000 square feet and do not involve erection of a new structure or cumulative increase impervious surfaces after March 12, 2024.

-4. Repair of existing streets and roads as long as there is no expansion.

-5. Farming, gardening, nursery, forestry, harvesting and grazing, provided that fertilizers, herbicides, pesticides, and other leachables applied using Best Management Practices (BMPs), at levels that will not cause groundwater contamination and are stored under shelter.
-BMPs may include, but are not limited to, those published by the NH Department of Agriculture, Markets & Food or the University of New Hampshire Cooperative Extension.

-6. Forestry and tree farming to include construction of access roads.
+No septic tank, leach field, or any other subsurface wastewater disposal system may be constructed or enlarged within seventy-five (75) horizontal feet of any wetland as defined by this Article. - B. Permitted Uses -The following uses are permitted within the District: - 1.
+All legally existing structures, impervious surfaces, and disturbed areas existing prior to March 12, 2024 shall be allowed to continue. - 2.
+Installation of utilities to service existing lots of record. - 3.
+Maintenance or repair of any existing structures, including but not limited to, dwellings, buildings, accessory structures, septic systems, garages, barns, gazebos, etc. - 4.
+Residential uses that involve a disturbance area of less than 1,000 square feet and do not involve erection of a new structure or cumulative increase impervious surfaces after March 12, 2024. - 5.
+Repair of existing driveways, streets and roads, as long as there is no expansion. - 6.
+Farming, gardening, nursery, forestry, harvesting and grazing, provided that fertilizers, herbicides, pesticides, and other leachables applied using Best Management Practices (BMPs), at levels that will not cause groundwater contamination and are stored under shelter.
+BMPs may include, but are not limited to, those published by the NH Department of Agriculture, Markets & Food or the University of New Hampshire Cooperative Extension. - 7.
+Forestry and tree farming to include construction of access roads.